evaticina/evaticina/README.md

-# Hi, I'm Eva Ticina
+# Hi, I'm Eva Ticina, 25

-I am a PhD researcher at Comenius University.
-My dissertation is "Artificial Intelligence for Business Decision-Making".
+I am a final year PhD researcher at Comenius University in Bratislava.
+My dissertation is "Artificial Intelligence for Data-Driven Business Decision-Making".

-I develop explainable AI for workflow automation that supports decision-making in businesses.
+I develop explainable AI-tools and methods for data analysis that support human decision-making.

-I also prepare to transition to the longevity research field from the perspective of computational biology.
+I also prepare to transition to the longevity research field as a data analysis support.

 My current research interests include:

+- developing new data analysis or AI methods
 - Explainable AI systems
 - Machine learning
 - AI workflow automation